 The use of cannabinoids from the cannabis plant, including cannabidiol or CBD, has demonstrated the therapeutic potential of these compounds in helping to prevent and treat injuries or diseases.
 Moreover, they contribute to a faster recovery from bone fractures and can even make them stronger than they were before.

-However, what they undoubtedly know with certainty is that the endocannabinoid system plays an important role in keeping our bones healthy by, among other things, facilitating a process known as bone metabolism or bone remodeling.
+However, what they undoubtedly know with certainty is that the endocannabinoid system plays an important role in keeping our bones healthy by, amongst other things, facilitating a process known as bone metabolism or bone remodelling.

 What Our Bones Experience

 Throughout our lives, our bones undergo daily wear and tear, which bone metabolism deals with by replacing mature bone tissues with new ones, keeping bones healthy and strong.
 Every year, an adult’s body replaces around 10% of its bone structure.
 In addition to daily wear and tear and bone loss from ageing, we may experience other types of bone disorders – such as bone fractures or fissures caused by injuries or accidents – or bone diseases, which are both common and painful, including osteoarthritis and osteoporosis.
 We are going to review some of the most salient and interesting scientific research conducted over the last few years, to help us understand how cannabis could aid in preventing and treating bone injuries and diseases.